junqilu/LazyOrchids/README.md

 * Worker

 # Notes
+Arduino IDE
+* Changes made in Arduino IDE won't be automatically picked up in CLion

 ThingSpeak
 * For free tier users, you're allowed to upload data once per 15 seconds
 * For the supervisor, you can technically split the data upload for sensor